Juvenile Indigent Defense Delivery System

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Illinois:

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Illinois has two ways that juveniles can be prosecuted as adults:
+Illinois has two ways that youth can be prosecuted as adults:

-- Discretionary Transfer: before the commencement of a trial, on motion by the State’s Attorney, the court may transfer a minor 13 or older alleged to have committed a crime for prosecution under the criminal laws, if the juvenile judge “finds that there is probable cause to believe that the allegations in the motion are true and that it is not in the best interests of the public” to proceed with the case in juvenile court.
-705 Ill.
-Comp.
+- Discretionary Transfer: Before the commencement of a trial, on motion by the State’s Attorney, the court may transfer a youth 13 or older alleged to have committed a crime for prosecution under the criminal laws, if the juvenile judge “finds that there is probable cause to believe that the allegations in the motion are true and that it is not in the best interests of the public” to proceed with the case in juvenile court.
+705 Comp.
 Stat.
 Ann.
 405/5-805(3)(a).

-- Statutory Exclusion: Minors 16 years of age and older charged with: “(i) first degree murder, (ii) aggravated criminal sexual assault or (iii) aggravated battery with a firearm . . . where the minor personally discharged a firearm” are prosecuted automatically as adults.
-705 Ill.
-Comp.
+- Statutory Exclusion: Youth 16 years of age and older charged with: “(i) first degree murder, (ii) aggravated criminal sexual assault, or (iii) aggravated battery with a firearm . . . where the [youth] personally discharged a firearm” are prosecuted automatically as adults.
+705 Comp.
 Stat.
+Ann.
 405/5-130(1)(a).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.